amitu/amitu.github.com/_posts/2015-04-08-where-exactly-is-india-ms-doniger.md

 Christians tend to be the only ones who do what should be done in such scenario, reply to whats being said, instead of banning books in general.

+## Notes

+1. Technically the book was not banned in India.
+There was a court case filed by someone to ban the book, and the publisher settled in the court to stop selling the book.
+A technical person can say book was never banned, the publisher decided to stop selling on their own, so we should not dirty the Indian name by claiming book was banned by Indian government.

+    In fact I would have been happy if the book was banned instead of what happened.
+You see you can harass people into shutting down business.
+This is what happened.
+This is not something to feel proud of.
+The publisher was not allowed to sell in India.
+The Indian system failed to protect the publisher.

+    Anyways, the point of this post is not on discussing what constitutes a ban and what should be the term used to describe what happened here.
+The post is about how it is not in Hindus interest to suppress a book that is critical to Hindus and Hindus must come forward and make sure that the book is read by enough people, and adequate reply if formulated.
+Hindus must demand that.